Middleton railway station (England): History

-The station was located to the south east of the junction of Oldham Road (now the A669) and Townley Street.
+It was located to the south-east of the junction of Oldham Road (now the A669) and Townley Street.

-Originally the station had a single platform.
-It was rebuilt with two platforms in 1885-1886.
+Originally, the station had a single platform but was rebuilt with two in 1885-86.
 There were goods lines on both sides of the main running lines and a goods shed to the south.
-The goods yard was able to accommodate most types of goods including live stock and was equipped with a five ton crane.
+The goods yard was able to accommodate most types of goods including live stock and was equipped with a five-ton crane.

-A Cotton shed (described on the map as a goods shed) opened about 1907, it had a rail link into Neva Cotton Mills.
+A cotton shed, described on the map as a goods shed, opened in about 1907; it had a railway link into Neva Cotton Mills.

-The station closed to passengers on 7 September 1964 and completely on 11 October 1965 when the branch also closed.
+The station was closed to passengers on 7 September 1964 and completely on 11 October 1965 when the branch also closed.